Adelic line bundles on quasi-projective varieties: Heights on quasi-projective varieties

-The fundamental inequality, a part of the theorem of successive minima of Zhang \cite{Zha1,Zha2}, is generalized to projective varieties over finitely generated fields by Moriwaki \cite{Mor3}.
+The fundamental inequality, a part of the theorem of successive minima of Zhang \cite{Zha1,Zha2} as reviewed in Theorem \ref{app sm2}, is generalized to projective varieties over finitely generated fields by Moriwaki \cite{Mor3}.
 Now we further generalize the result to quasi-projective varieties over finitely generated fields.

 We first introduce the Moriwaki condition on polarizations of finitely generated fields. \kkk \ccc Let $F$ be a finitely generated field over $k$.
 Denote by $d$ the absolute dimension of a quasi-projective model of $F$ over $k$.
 Let $\overline H\in \wh \Pic(F/k)_{\QQ}$ be an adelic $\QQ$-line bundle.